French retailer Carrefour returning to Algeria - source

 In east Africa, it relies on long-time partner Dubai-based Majid al Futtaim (MAJ), its exclusive franchise holder for the Middle East, which operates Carrefour hypermarkets in Egypt and plans to open stores in Kenya this year.

-In 2013, Carrefour teamed up with Africa-focused trading firm CFAO to open stores in eight west African countries.
-CFAO plans to open the first shopping centre in Abidjan in the second half of 2015.
-(Editing by Andrew Callus and Mark Potter)
+In 2013, Carrefour teamed up with Africa-focused trading firm CFAO CFAO.PA to open stores in eight west African countries.
+CFAO plans to open the first shopping center in Abidjan in the second half of 2015.